 VH-BRB.
 Boeing PB2B-2R Catalina. c/n 61197.

-Built by Boeing for the United States Navy but not taken up
+This aircraft was built by Boeing for the United States Navy but it was not taken up

-Allocated to the Royal Air Force as a Catalina VI JZ838 but not taken up
+It was allocated to the Royal Air Force as a Catalina VI 'JZ838' but it was not taken up - ?

 Delivered to the Royal Australian Air Force - May 31, 1945

 Entered onto the Australian Military Aircraft Register as A24-364